Current Projects

 Tasks:

-• Development of a new methodology, the ignition assistance number (IAN), to quantify the improvement of different ignition assistance techniques under mixing controlled compression ignition operation.
+• Develop a new methodology, the Ignition Assistance Quantification Metric (IAQM), to quantify the improvement of ignition assistance under MCCI operation.

 Key Findings:

-• The offset active prechamber significantly improves combustion stability under low load operation (3 bar IMEP) with gasoline compression ignition (GCI).
+• The OAP significantly improves combustion under low load operation (3 bar IMEP) with gasoline compression ignition (GCI).

 Application: